Available in England and Wales.

 There is no minimum investment amount.
-The maximum investment must not exceed the Inherited ISA Allowance (that is the value held in the Cash ISA including accrued interest when your spouse/civil partner passed away).
+The maximum investment balance must not exceed the Additional Permitted Subscription from your deceased spouse's or civil partner's Monmouthshire Building Society Cash ISA.
 Any additional funds received over the Inherited ISA Allowance limit will be returned by cheque or faster payment if the payment was received electronically.

 4 - Further Investment